lunamenina/lunamenina.github.io/_posts/2020-03-30-Home_Sweet_Home.markdown

 ---
  layout: post
  title:  "Home, Sweet Home"
- date:   2020-03-30 12:12:12
+ date:   2020-04-05 12:12:12
  categories: mics
  image: /assets/article_images/dusk.jpeg
  image2: /assets/article_images/dusk.jpeg
 ---
 <br />

 It is the year of 2020.
-It is almost April.
+It is already April.
 And it is a strange time.
 <br />
 <br />
-For too long, the society has forced the introverts to adapt to the extroverts’ way of living – be loud and visible – it’s like a fake-it-till-you-mean-it kind of game, tolerable, uncomfortable, if not painful.
+For too long, the society has forced the introverts to adapt to the extroverts’ way of living – be loud and visible – it’s like a fake-it-till-you-mean-it kind of game, tolerable, uncomfortable, and unproductive.
 <br />
 <br />
 But now it’s a different kind of game.
 The new social norm of stay-at-home may be driving all the party animals insane, but perhaps for the first time in life, to an introvert, it feels … home.